 Ask a question

 A child study team meeting request can be initiated by the parent or other staff member at any time during the school year.
 They can suggest that a student be evaluated to determine if they should receive special education services or accommodations in the classroom.
 My mom went to the assistant principal at my elementary school with documentation of my condition, but documentation was not necessary to request the meeting.
 After the initial request, schools have twenty (20) calendar days to schedule the first child study team meeting.
-Read my post on how elementary school teachers can support low vision students here.

 Do background research

 It helps to have an idea of what services or accommodations to request before going to the first child study team meeting.
 It also helps to talk to parents of other students with similar disabilities, as well as talk to specialists for advice on what to ask for.
 My mom had me attend private occupational therapy sessions before I was approved for in-school services, and these visits gave my family an idea of what to ask for.
 This is also a great time to start putting together documentation of conditions.